Circadian Rhythms and Homeostatic Sleep Drive and Their Effect on Reward and Cognitive Control Systems in Adolescents (CARRS-P1)

 Experimental: Ultradian Sleep/Wake protocol

 This study uses an ultradian sleep/wake protocol to examine circadian and homeostatic sleep systems and their contributions to reward and cognitive control function.
-All participants will undergo the ultradian sleep/wake protocol following a night of sleep in the lab (measured with polysomnography) for 36 hours.
-The ultradian sleep/wake protocol will last for 36 h, during which every 120-minutes, there will be an 80-minute period of waking, followed by a 40-minute sleep opportunity.
-A repeat night of sleep will occur at the end of the 36-hour ultradian sleep/wake protocol.
+All participants will undergo the ultradian sleep/wake protocol following a night of sleep in the lab (measured with polysomnography).
+The ultradian sleep/wake protocol will last for 28-36 h, during which every 120-minutes, there will be an 80-minute period of waking, followed by a 40-minute sleep opportunity.
+Prior to 2026, a repeat night of sleep will occur at the end of the 36-hour ultradian sleep/wake protocol.
+As of 2026, the repeat sleep study is no longer being conducted, and the ultradian protocol was shortened to 28 hours.

-120-minute schedule, consisting of 80 minutes awake followed by a 40 minute sleep opportunity for 36 hours
+120-minute schedule, consisting of 80 minutes awake followed by a 40 minute sleep opportunity for up to 36 hours

 What is the study measuring?